Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 On SiteJabber, Chime is ranked 1.58/5 stars based on 64 reviews, indicating that most customers are generally dissatisfied with their purchases and complaining about issues such as delayed direct deposits, account closures, lack of access to their money, poor customer support, and failure to resolve issues with purchases.
 The reviews advise against using them for banking services, making purchases, or building credit.
 The company has responded to some of the reviews, but customers remain dissatisfied with the service.

-On consumeraffairs.com, they are ranked 3.6/5 stars based on 721 reviews.
+On consumeraffairs.com, they have ranked 3.6/5 stars based on 721 reviews.
 Some customers reported having their accounts closed without prior notification, being denied access to their money, and being victims of fraudulent charges.
 Others complained about poor customer service, the app crashing, and being evicted due to delayed payments.

 Bottom Line

 To protect oneself from these scams, individuals should be wary of red flags, check the URL, and verify the blue checkmark on social media accounts.
-Additionally, individuals should never share their personal information or send cash upfront, and should call Chime customer support to report any suspicious activity.
+Additionally, individuals should never share their personal information or send cash upfront and should call Chime customer support to report any suspicious activity.

 Chime has published articles and guides to help people understand the difference between fraud and scams and to protect themselves from online scams.
 As an FDIC-insured financial institution, Chime takes safety and security very seriously and encourages its users to do the same.